Wilhering Abbey: Reformation

 The abbey buildings were almost entirely destroyed by fire on 6 March 1733.
-Of the previous buildings, only a Romanesque doorway, parts of the Gothic cloister and two tombs remained.
-Abbot Johann Baptist Hinterhölzl (1734-1750) made emergency repairs to the church using the remnants of the walls.
-During the 18th century, the church was completely rebuilt in the Rococo style by Johann Haslinger of Linz, who may have been working from designs by Martino Altomonte, designer of the high altar.
-The ceiling and altar paintings are by Martino Altomonte and his son Bartolomeo, while the richly coloured stucco work is by Johann Michael Feichtmayr and Johann Georg Ueblherr.
-The result is now one of the most significant Rococo buildings in the German-speaking world.
+Abbot Johann Baptist Hinterhölzl (1734–1750) made emergency repairs to the church using the remnants of the walls.

+Nineteenth century

+Abbot Alois Dorfer served as abbot for more than forty years (1851–1892); he placed emphasis on the community's Cistercian heritage.
+He encouraged administrative structures akin to the medieval filiation system, in which each Cistercian abbey was attached to a mother abbey.
+Wilhering joined the Austrian Province for Cistercian abbeys when it was established in 1854.
+The novice masters began to teach young monks the Rule of St. Benedict and the value of ancient monastic observances.
+Still, most monks worked outside of the monastic enclosure as parish priests and teachers.

+World War II

 In 1940, Wilhering Abbey was expropriated by the Nazis, and the monks were expelled; some were arrested and sent to concentration camps, while others were forced into military service.
-The abbot, Dr. Bernhard Burgstaller, was imprisoned and died of starvation in 1941.
-The buildings were used at first to accommodate the seminary from Linz, and then from 1944 for displaced Germans from Bessarabia and as a military hospital.
+The abbot, Bernhard Burgstaller, died of starvation in 1941 in Anrath Prison.
+Father Konrad Just was incarcerated in Dachau and Buchenwald from 1938 to 1945, yet survived.
+The buildings were used at first to accommodate the seminary from Linz.
+After 1944, displaced Germans from Bessarabia lived there; other parts served as a military hospital.
 In 1945, American troops took over the premises.
-The monks returned in the same year to resume monastic life and to reopen the school.
+The monks returned in the same year, resumed monastic life, and reopened the school.

+Balduin Sulzer, Stiftskapellmeister at Wilhering, was a noted music educator and composer.

+Present day

 As of 2007, the monastic community numbered 28.
 Today the abbey's business enterprises—mainly forestry, farming, and greenhouses—provide a sound economic basis for the monastery.
 Kürnberg Forest (Kürnberger Wald), owned by the abbey and situated between Wilhering and Linz, forms a green belt that is highly beneficial to the people of the region.
+The forest contains the remains of a watchtower from the Roman period.

+The Lady Chapel in the monastery's former chapter house in the cloister is now the place for the daily Liturgy of the Hours, which remains the center of monastic life for the small monastic community.

+The monastery houses a museum, cafe, and museum store.
+Benedikt Hall is available for rental for functions.
+The new Guardian Angel Chapel, located in the entrance area of the collegiate church, was opened on May 14, 2023.